EURODEO/e-soh-technical-architecture/README.md

 The deployment strategy for each environment is designed to minimize the risks associated with changes and updates while ensuring that the system remains stable and secure.
 Key aspects of the deployment strategy include version control, automated build and deployment processes, and a clear rollback plan in case of issues.
 This approach enables rapid delivery of new features and improvements while maintaining the overall integrity of the system.

 ### 7.2.
 Deployment Process

+Continuous integration and delivery (CI/CD) is a critical aspect of the deployment architecture, as it streamlines the process of building, testing, and deploying application components across various environments.
+By adopting CI/CD best practices, the system can achieve faster release cycles, improved reliability, and reduced risk associated with software updates.
+This section describes the CI/CD pipeline and its key components.

+Version Control System:
+A version control system (VCS) is used to manage and track changes to the codebase throughout the development lifecycle.
+It enables developers to collaborate efficiently and ensures that every change is documented and traceable.
+The chosen VCS should support branching and merging strategies, allowing developers to work on new features and bug fixes independently while maintaining a stable main branch.

+Build Automation:
+Build automation is the process of automatically compiling the source code and creating executable artifacts.
+It ensures that the build process is consistent and repeatable, minimizing the risk of human error.
+The build automation process should include the compilation of the source code, execution of unit tests, and packaging of the application components into deployable artifacts.

+Automated Testing:
+Automated testing is a crucial part of the CI/CD pipeline, as it validates the functionality, performance, and security of the application components before deployment.
+Automated tests should be executed at various stages of the pipeline, including unit tests during the build process, integration tests after component deployment, and system tests in the staging environment.
+Test results should be reported and monitored to identify and address any issues promptly.

+Deployment Automation:
+Deployment automation is the process of automatically deploying application components to the target environments, ensuring that the deployment process is consistent, repeatable, and efficient.
+Deployment automation should include the provisioning and configuration of the target infrastructure, deployment of the application artifacts, and execution of any necessary post-deployment tasks.

+Monitoring and Feedback:
+Continuous monitoring and feedback are essential to maintain the health of the system and identify any issues that may arise during the deployment or operation of the application components.
+Monitoring tools should be integrated into the CI/CD pipeline to track system performance, resource utilization, and application logs.
+Feedback from monitoring tools should be used to inform future development and deployment decisions, ensuring that the system continues to meet its non-functional requirements and provide a seamless user experience.

+By implementing a robust CI/CD pipeline, the deployment architecture enables rapid delivery of new features and improvements, while ensuring the overall stability, security, and performance of the system.

 ### 7.3.
 Monitoring and Alerting
 ### 7.4.
 Backup and Recovery
 ### 7.5.
 Disaster Recovery and Business Continuity